DiamondLightSource/pymalcolm/docs/architecture.rst

 contents of the type field.
 TableMeta contains a structure of elements that describe the subelements that are allowed in the Table.

-Where do we put versions?

 A Method looks like this::

     MapMeta :=
         structure   elements            // Metadata for each element in map {ScalarMeta | TableMeta <elname>}0+
         string[]    tags           :opt // e.g. "widget:group"
         string[]    required       :opt // These fields will always be present

     Method :=
         string      description         // Docstring
         MapMeta     takes               // Argument spec
         structure   defaults
-            {any    <argname>}0+    // The defaults if not supplied MapMeta     returns    :opt // Return value spec if any
+            {any    <argname>}0+        // The defaults if not supplied MapMeta     returns        :opt // Return value spec if any string[]    valid_states   :opt // The only states method can be run in

 The `takes` structure describes the arguments that should be passed to the Method.
 The `returns` structure describes what will be returned as a result.